 Here’s what the DISM /RestoreHealth command does:

-- DISM command attempts to repair the Windows image by replacing the corrupted or missing files with the correct versions from the source.
+• DISM command attempts to repair the Windows image by replacing the corrupted or missing files with the correct versions from the source.

-To Run, the DISM RestoreHealth command open the Administrator command prompt and type Command Bellow and hit the Enter key.
+To Run, the DISM RestoreHealth command open the Administrator command prompt type Command Bellow and hit the Enter key.

 Dism /Online /Cleanup-Image /RestoreHealth